 NLP algorithms are only as good as the data they train on.

-And if the data is biassed, then the algorithm will be biassed as well.
+And if the data is biased, then the algorithm will be biased as well.
 Which can, in turn, lead to inaccurate or unfair insights and decisions.

 Another challenge is the complexity of natural language itself.
 Language is inherently ambiguous and context-dependent, which makes it difficult for machines to interpret accurately.
 Especially when there are so many different languages and dialects spoken around the world, each with their own nuances and idiosyncrasies.